 - In the SECOND part, you have used “End” with the “xlDown” and then the Row property to get the row number of the last, and in the same way, you have used the “End” with the “xlToRight” and then the “Column” property to get the column number of the last column.

-Note: If you want to select a cell in the different worksheets using the last row and last column method, you need to have that worksheet activated first.
+Note: If you want to select a cell in the different worksheet using the last row and last column method, you must activate that worksheet first.

 Last Row, Column, and Cell using the Find Method